canada-ca/canada-ca.github.io/_posts/2017-08-15-Starting_a_business.markdown

 In contrast, choosing a business name is a crucial step to registering many businesses.
 This wasn't even present on the start a business topic in the past, found only when Canadians went to registration pages.

 ## Focus on explaining the logic modelling process

+HOW DID WE GAIN THE INSIGHT TO ORG SEQUENTIALLY?
+DOESNT REALLY COME THROUGH YET.